Digitize Your Old Photos & Films

 You don’t need to haul your heavy boxes anywhere … our image capture team will come to your home.
 Using the latest in fast and high quality imaging technology we will quickly convert your whole collection.

 One of the most powerful ways to share your old photos, especially for those large group portraits is the Finger Tip Tour.
 Using video we film the photo and your finger at the same time recording the sound of your voice while you point out each person, announce their name, and what you know about them.
 Each photo is a story and each of those people are remembered and honoured.

 We can pickup your photos and albums within Greater Vancouver and bring them back to you once they are scanned.
+Alternatively we can help you find a local transfer technician geographically close to you.
 Or you can send them to us by courier.

 Loose Photo Prints

 It’s best to sort your photos and label them on the back with a pen.
 Put them into envelopes.
 Acid-free are the best to avoid long-term degradation and yellowing.
 Don’t mount the photos in album books unless you’ve already digitally captured the prints.
 Consider grouping photos by people, places, or sequencing them with numbers, perhaps by approximate months and years.
 Large group photos are especially valuable for historical reasons and care should be taken to the write the names of the people on the back of the photo.
 The convention is to list names by the rows of people.
 Start at the bottom left front row and work to the right.
 Then the second row (L-R) and the third row (L-R), etc, and the back row (L-R).
 If someone’s name is unknown, represent their name with “Unknown”.

 Photo Prints In Albums